Architecture Diagram Definition

 • Implementational Level - showing the vendors and products with which the components will be implemented.

 All the visualizations on this page are logical-level architecture diagrams.
-Most often an architecture diagram contains a combination of logical and physical aspects, meaning that logical elements and physical components both are used in the visualization.
+An architecture diagram often contains a combination of logical and physical aspects, meaning that both logical elements and physical components are used in the visualization.

 The Dragon1 open EA method suggests either separating these levels of abstraction in various diagrams or being very clear about which shapes show an element and which show a component.